mdetools/mdetools19/cfp.md

 following categories:

 <ol type="I">
-  <li><strong>Research papers:</strong> describe new and innovative ways
+  <li><strong>Research papers:</strong> describe new and innovative ways how
-how MDE tools and their development can be improved;
-papers addressing relevant challenges, trends, and opportunities (see ‘Topics of Interest’) are particularly encouraged. </li>
+MDE tools and their development can be improved; papers addressing relevant challenges, trends, and opportunities (see ‘Topics of Interest’) are particularly encouraged. </li>

   <li><strong>Comparisons and evaluations of MDE tools:</strong> describe
-the tools compared or evaluated, criteria and data collection processes used, and results obtained in a novel, insightful way; models used and data collected should be made publicly available.
-Descriptions of novel ways to encourage or facilitate evaluations and comparisons are also welcome.</li>
+the tools compared or evaluated, criteria and data collection processes used, and results obtained in a novel, insightful way.
+Models used and data collected should be made publicly available.
+Comparisons based on the submissions to the rover challenge problem from MDETools’19 (available here) are encouraged.
+Descriptions of novel ways to encourage or facilitate evaluations and comparisons (e.g., proposals for new challenge problems) are also welcome.</li>

-  <li><strong>Position papers:</strong> clearly describe a position or opinion
+  <li><strong>Position papers:</strong> clearly describe a position or opinion on
-on a relevant topic (see ‘Topics of Interest’) in an insightful way; papers discussing challenges to the development of high-quality MDE tools and supporting documentation and how they could be mitigated or removed are particularly encouraged. </li>
+a relevant topic (see ‘Topics of Interest’) in an insightful way; papers discussing challenges to the development of high-quality MDE tools and supporting documentation and how they could be mitigated or removed are particularly encouraged.</li>

 <li><strong>Descriptions of MDE tool use in context of the
-challenge problem:</strong> describe (1) how significant aspects of the  <a href="./challengeproblem.html">challenge problem </a>  have been addressed with the help of an MDE tool or tools, and (2) the strengths and weaknesses of the tool in the context of the problem.
-All created models must be made public and information about how they can be obtained must be provided. </li>
+challenge problem:</strong> describe (1) how significant aspects of the challenge problem have been addressed with the help of an MDE tool or tools, and (2) the strengths and weaknesses of the tool in the context of the chosen problem.
+All created models must be made public and information about how they can be obtained must be provided.
+Additional information on the artifacts to be submitted will be posted on the workshop page). </li>

-<li><strong>Video tutorials:</strong> demonstrate the use of an MDE tool
-for a particular task (or set of tasks) in an informative, accurate, attractive, and polished way.
-Submissions should be accompanied by a short summary containing (1) a description of the contents of the tutorial including the tool and task(s) chosen, and (2) a URL of the web location where the tutorial can be accessed and viewed.
-Guidelines for submitting video tutorials are available <a href="./videoguideline.html"> here </a>.  </li>

 </ol>

-EasyChair will be used to handle the submissions of papers in Categories I to IV and of summaries of video tutorials.
-The submission link is: [https://easychair.org/conferences/?conf=mdetools18](https://easychair.org/conferences/?conf=mdetools18).
+## Important Dates.
+Submission deadline: TBD.
+Author notification: TBD.

 ### Format and size limits
 All submitted artifacts must